Tanks of the Polish Armoured Forces: K-2 Black Panther tanks from South Korea

-Twenty-eight K2 tanks were delivered to Poland in 2023 from South Korea in fulfilment of an order agreed to in 2022 to deliver a total of 180 K2 tanks to the Polish Armed Forces.
+Twenty-eight K-2 tanks were delivered to Poland in 2023 from South Korea in fulfilment of an order agreed to in 2022 to deliver a total of 180 K-2 tanks to the Polish Armed Forces.
 Poland then signed a $14.5 billion arms deal in March 2023 for potentially a total of 1,000 South Korean-designed K-2 Black Panther main battle tanks.
 The contract with the Republic of Korea provides for the production of main battle tanks in Poland which will be designated K2PL.
 The launch of localized production is scheduled for 2026.
 In December 2022, 180 Hyundai K2 Black Panther tanks began arriving in Poland pulled from ROK Army units for rapid delivery, as this was important as Poland did not want a potential prolonged wait for German Leopard 2's.
-In the deal, Poland plans to domestically manufacture the remaining 820, which will join the US Abrams M1A1 tanks that Poland ordered and have begun to arrive, to transform Poland's military as it builds up its armored forces in the wake of Russia's invasion of Ukraine.
-The Polish Army in late March 2023 held live fire exercises to train on the South Korean-built K2 Black Panther tanks.
+In the deal, Poland plans to domestically manufacture the remaining 820, which will join the US Abrams M1A1 tanks that Poland had also ordered to transform Poland's military as it builds up its armored forces in the wake of Russia's invasion of Ukraine.
+In late March 2023, the Polish Army held live fire exercises to train on the South Korean-built K-2 Black Panther tanks.